DATA ON DANCE ORGANIZATIONS, GROUPS & PROJECTS

-Generally, the bigger the budget, the larger the projected financial loss.
-While the smallest organizations, groups and projects (with budgets less than or equal to $25K) project an average loss in earned revenue of $7,315, the largest groups project average loss of $721,780.
-However, smaller organizations are likely to sustain more significant financial impacts, as these losses represent as much as 82% of these groups’ total operating budgets.
+Generally, the bigger the budget, the larger the projected earned revenue loss.
+While the smallest organizations, groups and projects (with budgets less than or equal to $25K) report an average loss in earned revenue of $15,864, the largest budget survey respondent projects a loss of over $4.6M.
+However, smaller organizations are likely to sustain more significant impacts, as these losses represent nearly half of these groups’ total operating budgets.

 To date, small budget organizations, groups and projects (with budgets less than $100K) have been less likely to experience cash flow issues and more are unsure of whether they will.
-Of groups with budgets less than $100K, 61% to 64% experienced cash flow issues as compared to 71% of the respondent pool.
+Of groups with budgets less than $100K, 63% experienced cash flow issues as compared to 71% of the total respondent pool.

 More service organizations express need for IT/Tech equipment needs and resources.
-And more organizations in the Bronx (36%) and Brooklyn (14%) have need for cleaning equipment/supplies than the total respondent pool (11%.)
+And more organizations in the Bronx (31%) have need for cleaning equipment/supplies than the total respondent pool (10%.)
 This finding mirrors the individual dance workers survey results, which showed more dance workers in the Bronx were also in need of cleaning supplies.